Welcome to Class One!

 In PE we will be practising our ball skills and looking at ways in which we can move during gymnastics lessons.
 We will be learning about how we can stay fit and healthy.
-Our PE lessons will be every Tuesday so it is vital the children have their kits in for these lessons.
+Our PE lessons will be every Tuesday so it is vital the we have our kits in for these lessons.

 New reading books are given each week.
 Please ensure that your child has their book bag in school every day so that we can change their reading book.
 It is very important to read with your child for at least 10 minutes every night and sign their reading record to let us know they have completed their homework.

 New spellings are given on a Monday and need to be practised every night.
 Completed spelling sheets are collected in every Monday from the previous week.